 Workstation - means an electronic computing device, for example, a lap or desk computer, or any other device that performs similar functions, and electronic media stored in its immediate environment.

-ADOPT

 USES AND DISCLOSURES OF INFORMATION

 This agency may use and disclose protected health information (referred to in this policy as PHI) as described in the Federal HIPAA Privacy regulation, 45 C.F.
 R. §164.501 and as outlined in this Policy.